Best Of17 min read

 Try HubSpot

-HubSpot is the one I recommend most often when someone asks me where to start.
-It's generous with its free plan, genuinely powerful at the paid tiers, and designed in a way that doesn't require a technical co-founder to set up.
-The free CRM alone — contact management, deal tracking, email integration — is legitimately useful, not just a trial gimmick dressed up to look like a real product.
+HubSpot is the one I recommend most often when someone asks where to start.
+It's generous with its free plan, genuinely powerful at the paid tiers, and built in a way that doesn't require a technical co-founder to get it running.
+The free CRM alone — contact management, deal tracking, email integration — is legitimately useful, not just a trial gimmick dressed up as a real product.

-The catch?
-Once you start needing marketing automation, sequences, or reporting beyond the basics, you'll hit the paid tiers fast.
-HubSpot's Starter and Professional plans can stack up quickly if you're bundling hubs (Marketing + Sales + Service).
-Honestly, I think a lot of small businesses over-buy HubSpot when they're first starting out — the free tier is so good that there's genuinely no rush to upgrade until you feel the specific pain points.
-That said, for most businesses scaling to 20–50 employees, it's the most complete solution on this list.
+When I tested this for a few weeks, what caught me off guard was how much you can actually do without paying a dime.
+But here's the trade-off: once you need marketing automation, sequences, or reporting beyond basics, you'll hit the paid tiers fast.
+HubSpot's Starter and Professional plans stack up quickly if you're bundling hubs (Marketing + Sales + Service).
+A lot of small businesses over-buy HubSpot early on — the free tier is so good there's honestly no rush to upgrade until you hit specific pain points.
+For most businesses scaling to 20–50 employees, though?
+It's still the most complete solution on this list.

 Key Features: